Kristiyand97/Logistics-Application-/README.md

-# Logistics Console Application

-## Project Description

-This Logistics console application is designed for a large Australian company venturing into the freight industry.
-It serves as a management tool for employees to handle package deliveries between major Australian cities efficiently.
-The application facilitates recording package details, route creation and searching, and inspecting the state of deliveries and transport vehicles.

-## Functional Requirements

-### Features

-The application supports the following features:

-- **Package Management**
-  - Create a delivery package with a unique ID, start and end locations, weight (in kg), and customer contact information.

-- **Route Management**
-  - Create delivery routes with unique IDs and a list of locations.
-    - Start location includes a departure time.
-    - Subsequent locations include expected arrival times.
-  - Search for a route based on a package's start and end location.
-  - Update a delivery route by assigning a free truck.
-  - Assign a delivery package to a route.

-- **Information Display**
-  - View information about routes, packages, and trucks.

-- **Data Persistence**
-  - Save the application state to the file system.

-## Getting Started

-1. Clone the repository to your local machine.
-2. Navigate to the project directory.
-3. Run the application using the command line or through an IDE like PyCharm.

-## Usage

-- To start the application, execute the `main` method in the `LogisticsApp` class.
-- Follow the on-screen prompts to interact with the application.
+Logistics Application
+Project Description
+This Logistics console application is tailored for a large Australian company looking to broaden its services in the freight industry.
+It is designed to assist company employees in managing the delivery of packages across major Australian cities.

+Functional Requirements
+The application supports a variety of functions crucial to logistics management:

+Creating a Delivery Package: Add details of a delivery package, including a unique ID, start and end locations, weight, and customer contact information.

+Creating a Delivery Route:

+Routes have a unique ID and a list of locations.
+The first location indicates the starting point with a departure time.
+Subsequent locations include expected arrival times.
+Searching for a Route: Locate a delivery route based on the package's origin and destination.

+Updating a Delivery Route: Assign an available truck to a route.

+Assigning a Package to a Route: Link a delivery package to a route.

+Viewing Information: Access current information on delivery packages, trucks, and routes.

+Terminal Commands
+Use the following commands in the terminal to interact with the application:

+Create Route
+createroute <StartLocation> <DepartureTime> <EndLocation> <ArrivalTime>
+Create Package
+createpackage <StartLocation> <EndLocation> <Weight> <CustomerContact>
+View Package
+viewpackage <PackageID>
+View Unassigned Packages
+viewunassignedpackages
+Assign Route to Package
+assignroute <PackageID> <RouteID>
+Search for a Route
+searchroute <RouteID>
+View Truck Information
+viewtruck <TruckID>
+Assign Package to a Truck
+assignpackage <PackageID>
+Examples
+Creating Routes
+createroute SYD 25/05/24 02:35 MEL 25/05/24 04:35
+createroute MEL 25/05/24 05:00 SYD 25/05/24 07:00
+createroute ADL 27/07/24 03:35 PER 26/06/24 06:35
+Creating Packages
+createpackage SYD MEL 89.0 98435345
+createpackage MEL SYD 34.9 345635635
+createpackage ADL PER 34.2 36546546
+Viewing Packages
+viewpackage 1
+viewpackage 2
+viewpackage 3
+Viewing Unassigned Packages
+viewunassignedpackages
+Assigning Routes to Packages
+assignroute 1 1001
+assignroute 2 1002
+assignroute 3 1003
+Searching for Routes
+searchroute 1
+searchroute 2
+searchroute 3
+Viewing Truck Information
+viewtruck 1001
+viewtruck 1002
+viewtruck 1003
+Assigning Packages to Trucks
+assignpackage 1
+assignpackage 2
+assignpackage 3
+Getting Started
+To begin using the application:

+Clone the repository to your local machine.
+Navigate to the project directory in your terminal.
+Run the application and use the provided commands to interact with it.